j-harishankar/django/README.md

 from django.contrib.auth.models import User this is the model automatically created by the framework and it can use to create or perform various functions for the new users that are created

+# Day - 14 **Authentication**
+There are 3 steps in authentication
+[1] retrive values of username and password
+[2] check if user is available i.e authenticated user or not (import authenticate)